asifsource/stsapp/README.md

-# stsapp - Dockerized Application
+# SimpleTimeService - Dockerized Microservice

-This repository contains a Dockerized application, **stsapp**.
-The application is structured with an `app` directory and a Dockerfile that allows you to build and run the application inside a container.
+## Overview

+The **SimpleTimeService** is a simple microservice that returns the current timestamp and the IP address of the visitor in a JSON format.
+It is a web server application that can be built and run using Docker.
+This service is designed to run as a non-root user inside the Docker container.

+## Project Structure

+- **app/**: Contains the source code for the `SimpleTimeService` application.
+- **Dockerfile**: The configuration file for building the Docker image.
+- **requirements.txt**: Lists any dependencies needed for the application.
 ## Prerequisites

 Before you begin, ensure you have the following installed on your machine: